IAmBaut/ImgboardTools/README.md

 For further light reading on why gAMA chunks exist:  [Henri Sivonen's website](https://hsivonen.fi/png-gamma/)

 To hide one image in another with the help of a gAMA chunk, we first need to map these images to two different brightness ranges.
-We map the thumbnail image to a brightness range of 0-210 (which can be done by applying a linear transformation to each color value of `x=x/255\*210`) and the brightness values of the hidden image to a range of 214-255 (with the linear transformation for each color value of `x=214+(x/255)\*(255-214)`).
+We map the thumbnail image to a brightness range of 0-210 (which can be done by applying a linear transformation to each color value of `x=x/255*210`) and the brightness values of the hidden image to a range of 214-255 (with the linear transformation for each color value of `x=214+(x/255)*(255-214)`).
 As a result the hidden image is now extremely bright and appears to the normal eye almost white.
 Next we need to combine these two images.
 We do this by replacing every 4th pixel (so every pixel where both the x and y index are uneven) of the thumbnail image with the hidden image.
 For a image with sufficiently high resolution this will just look like the thumbnail image has gotten slightly brighter.

 Then we apply the gAMA chunk with a value of 0.023 to the image, which is extremely low.
 The program trying to display the png will now take the brightness of every pixel to the power of 0.023 and thus darken the image significantly.
-As a result the thumbnail image pixels appear almost black, while the extremely bright pixels of the hidden image now become normal and thus the hidden image becomes visible.
+As a result the thumbnail image pixels appear almost black, while the extremely bright pixels of the hidden image now become normal and the hidden image becomes visible.
 Unfortunately due to 3/4ths of the pixels now being black the hidden image will appear darker.

 The last part to this is that a lot of programs don't apply the gAMA chunk consistently.
 A lot of imageboards (and some applications like Discord or even the Windows image previews) will ignore theses auxiliary chunks like the gAMA chunk in the preview, thus only making the thumbnail image visible.
 Once you expand the image the chunk gets applied and the hidden image becomes visible.

+Note that you can't really rely on this trick working for others unless you know they use the same program/OS as you.
+If they use some program that completely ignores or completely applies these chunks, the trick won't work.
+Additionally these images can exhibit artefacts when seen on some screens with different resolutions.

 ### Greyification / Ninja images